Key Libya commander announces candidacy for president

 Hifter submitted his candidacy papers Tuesday in the eastern city of Benghazi and announced the move in a video.

-Hifter’s announcement comes after Seif al-Islam Gadhafi, the son and one-time heir apparent of the late dictator Moammar Gadhafi, submitted candidacy papers Sunday in the southern town of Sabha.
+Hifter’s announcement comes after Seif al-Islam Gadhafi, the son and one-time heir apparent of the late dictator, submitted candidacy papers Sunday in the southern town of Sabha.
 Seif al-Islam, who is wanted by the International Criminal Court on charges of crimes against humanity, has spent years largely in hiding.

+If accepted, both Hifter and Seif al-Islam would be among front-runners in the Dec.
+24 vote.
+They have stirred controversy in western Libya and the capital of Tripoli, the stronghold of their opponents, mostly Islamists.

+Politicians and militia leaders have already expressed their rejection to their candidacies.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.